PACE-challenge/pacechallenge.org/2024/scoring.md

 the best solution known to the PC
 *(which may not be optimal and may decrease in the course of the contest)*.

+If there is a crossing-free solution, then you receive 1 point if you find it and 0 points if your solution has crossings.